 What if we forgot to put the bubbly in the fridge?

-The fastest way to chill any wine is in a bucket of ice water, not a bucket of ice.
+In case of a wine emergency and you need to quickly chill a wine, the fastest way to chill any wine is in a bucket of ice water, not a bucket of ice.
 The chilled water covers the bottle completely unlike the pockets of warmer air between unmelted ice cubes.
 And here’s a pro tip: add salt to your ice water as it’ll bring down the freezing temperature of your water and chill the wine faster.
 It should only take about 20 to 30 minutes versus several hours in the fridge.

 Big House Winery The Birdman Pinot Grigio